Instagram Tips & Strategies

 2. You Sell Eligible Physical Goods

 Currently, Instagram Shopping is designed for businesses that sell physical products.
-This means things you can ship, like clothing, accessories, home goods, or beauty products.
+This includes items you can ship, such as clothing, accessories, home goods, or beauty products.
 Services (like consulting or coaching), digital products (like e-books or software), and travel or event tickets are not eligible.
 If your business is service-based, you won't be able to use this feature.

 3. You Abide by Meta’s Commerce Policies

-This is a big one.
+This is a crucial point.
 Your products and your business practices must comply with Meta's Commerce Policies and Community Standards.
 These rules prohibit the sale of certain items, including:

 • Firearms, weapons, and ammunition